Mapping the worldwide spread of the coronavirus

 How the U.S. compares to other regions

+Delta, also known as B.1.617.2, has become the dominant variant in many parts of the world.
+The variant is more virulent than many others and studies have shown that vaccines do not provide the same levels of protection against it, though they do still significantly reduce the likelihood of serious illness.

-Some countries have had success with stringent shutdowns.
-In New Zealand, which closed its borders and ordered people to stay home, confirmed infections went down to zero for a time.
-Even some of the world’s worst-hit areas have seen reprieves.
+Some countries have seen success at controlling the virus — at a price.

+In New Zealand, which closed its borders and ordered people to stay home as a first wave hit in the spring of 2020, confirmed that infections went down to zero for a time.
+Taiwan and Singapore have kept their outbreaks far smaller than those in other parts of the world, which some experts attribute to their early responses and sophisticated tracking and tracing.
-Wuhan ground to a standstill in January as the virus spiraled out of control.
-But after months without a confirmed case of domestic transmission, around 1.4 million children in the city returned to classrooms at the start of September, and crowded events have resumed.

-Other places are still struggling.
-In the United States, where testing efforts faltered early in the outbreak, cases and deaths are slowing in some states but rising in others.
-The total number of reported cases remains by far the highest in the world.
+China, the early epicenter of the crisis, has seen much of daily life return to normal.
+In the early months of the outbreak, it reported more cases than any other country.
+Its tally of new infections peaked in mid-February of 2020 and approached zero by mid-March of that year, although questions surround the accuracy of its data.

+But maintaining these “zero covid” policies for almost two years has proved difficult.
+New Zealand Prime Minister Jacinda Ardern said this month that the country would phase out its pursuit of zero coronavirus cases and instead manage the spread of the virus through vaccines and “everyday public health measures” to keep residents safe.

 Global hot spots for reported cases per capita